-On December 6, 2017, petitioner filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq., (the "Vaccine Act").
-Petitioner alleges that she received an influenza ("flu") vaccination on January 5, 2017, and thereafter suffered from a right shoulder injury related to vaccine administration ("SIRVA").
-Petition at 1-2.
+On February 8, 2018, petitioner filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq., (the "Vaccine Act").
+Petitioner alleges that she suffered a Shoulder Injury Related to Vaccine Administration ("SIRVA") as a result of an influenza vaccine administered on December 20, 2016.
+Petition at 1.
 The case was assigned to the Special Processing Unit of the Office of Special Masters.